sanikacentric/sanikacentric/README.md

 > **Building production-scale agentic AI systems that eliminate manual work, drive $2M+ ARR, and ship at the speed of thought.**

 Deep in agentic AI — architecting multi-agent pipelines, RAG systems, and LLM platforms that actually work in production.
 After 9+ years shipping enterprise software at Corcentric, AI has gone from experiment to core product.
 I build the things I wish existed.

+I'm an AI/ML Engineering and Product Lead with 9+ years architecting production-scale agentic systems — from LangGraph cybersecurity pipelines processing 100K+ daily events to enterprise RAG systems serving 500+ users across 50K+ documents.

+I created Crocy — a Chrome extension powered by OpenAI that acts as your every-page AI assistant, bringing context-aware intelligence right into your browser without switching tabs.
+I run tracecontext-ai, my open-source org where I drop agent templates, starter kits, and real working demos so devs can skip the boilerplate and start building.

+**What I work on **

+AI Agents — single-agent, multi-agent, MCP-based, voice, and browser agents Production RAG — simple chains → agentic RAG → hybrid search → local RAG Multi-agent orchestration with LangChain, LangGraph, AutoGen, and CrewAI LLM platforms on AWS Bedrock, GCP Vertex AI, and Azure Chat-with-anything apps — GitHub, Gmail, PDFs, invoices, research papers Fine-tuning — LoRA, QLoRA on Gemma, Llama, and other OSS models Developer tooling — observability, eval frameworks, CI/CD for AI systems

+I've also spoken at conferences, published 25+ technical tutorials reaching 50K+ developers, and run workshops teaching prompt engineering and agent development to engineers at all levels.

 ---